 Cut Protection In The Glass Industry

-As highlighted in the International Labour Organization Encyclopaedia of Occupational Health and Safety, the main risks for professionals working in the glass manufacturing sector are cuts and lacerations and soft tissues puncture wounds.
+As highlighted in the International Labour Organization Encyclopaedia of Occupational Health and Safety, the main risks for professionals working in the glass manufacturing sector are cuts, lacerations and soft tissues puncture wounds.
 All of which are most commonly result of coming in contact with sharp glass, broken glass and even cutting tools.

 The above organisation also addresses similar risks for glaziers: